basho/basho_docs/source/languages/en/riak/ops/running/handoff.md

 ### Enabling and Disabling Through the Command Line

-Riak also provides a command-line interface for enabling and disabling handoff on the fly, without needing to set your configuration and restart the node.
+Riak also provides a `[[handoff|Handoff#Other-Command-line-Tools]]` command-line interface for enabling and disabling handoff on the fly, without needing to set your configuration and restart the node.
 To enable handoff:

 ```bash
 riak-admin handoff enable <inbound|outbound|both> <nodename>